 Brief research overview

-We are interested in the genetic and neural bases of sensory evolution, as well as more general evolutionary genomic topics (including local adaptation, gene family evolution, genetics of speciation).
+We are interested in the genetic and neural bases of sensory evolution, as well as more general evolutionary genomic topics (including local adaptation, gene family evolution, genomics of speciation).
 These themes often overlap and draw on approaches from neurogenetics, comparative genomics, and behaviorial biology.
 Currently, the sensory modalities we are investigating are chemosensation and temperature sensing, both of which evolve quickly and are thought to be involved in local adaptation.
 To do this work we utilize diverse Drosophila species and populations from around the globe.

 •How do closely related species (or populations) come to differ in their ability to sense and/or respond to common environmental stimuli?

 • What are the genes and neurons involved in these changes?

 • What are the evolutionary forces governing the modifications?

 Sensory systems between species vary extensively.
 Some animals possess seemingly minimal and streamlined systems, while other animals have large and complex sensory systems.
 Why do these changes arise, and what are the molecular pieces and evolutionary forces required to expand or contact these systems?

 We are using evolutionarily recent gains and losses of olfactory receptors as a starting point for studying neural circuit evolution.
 Given that most olfactory receptors express only a single receptor type, these copy number changes provide an initial 'label' for which species and cell types are good targets for functional studies.
 We would like to know how these gains/losses relate to the underlying evolution of neural circuits, the evolution of odor tuning, and the evolution of behavior.

 To address these questions this project draws on a combination of evolutionary genomic, molecular biology, and physiological approaches.
 Currently, we are using the OR67 subfamily as our model system because it is the most duplicated/deleted olfactory receptor among species closely related to D. melanogaster.